AcademySoftwareFoundation/OpenTimelineIO/docs/tutorials/time-scopes.md

 `TODO: CREATE DIAGRAM`

+# Objects

 ## The Pattern

-Objects in OpenTimelineIO apply a transform from an "Internal" space, described by children or referenced objects, to an "External" space, which runs from the origin to the final duration of the object.
+We say objects have an "internal" space, which is the space they inherit from their children or media reference, and an "external" space, which is the space after the transformations they provide.
+They also implement additional intermediate spaces, or we provide more descriptive synonyms for useful spaces.

-## Media Reference / Media Space
+## Media Reference

+The leaf-most object in an OpenTimelineIO hierarchy is the MediaReference, which is OpenTimelineIO's way at pointing at media.

-The media reference has an `available_range`, which is in the space of the media that is being referenced.
-We call this `Media Space`.
-Its external space is this space.
+It defines an `availabe_range` field, which is in the space of the media that is being referenced.
+We refer to this space as "Media Space".

 For example, if the media being referenced has a starting timecode of one hour, and goes for another hour, the `available_range` for this reference should have start frame of one hour and duration of one hour.  _NOT_ a start frame of zero and a duration of one hour.

-## Item Spaces
+## Items

+Items define objects in the OpenTimelineIO composition hierarchy with time scopes.

 ### Internal Space